goldbergyoni/nodebestpractices/README.md

 <br/><br/>

 ## ![✔] 6.4.
-Prevent query injection vulnerabilities with ORM/ODM libraries or other DAL packages
+Prevent query injection vulnerabilities with ORM/ODM libraries

 **TL;DR:** To prevent SQL injection and other malicious attacks, _always_ make use of an ORM/ODM or a database library that escapes data or supports named or indexed parameterized queries, and takes care of validating user input for expected types. **Never** just use JavaScript template strings or string concatenation to inject values into queries as this opens your application to a wide spectrum of vulnerabilities.
+All the reputable Node's data access libraries have a built-in protection for injection

 **Otherwise:** Unvalidated or unsanitized user input could lead to operator injection when working with MongoDB for NoSQL, and not using a proper sanitization system or ORM will easily allow SQL injection attacks, creating a giant vulnerability.